 Digital measurement and reinforcement tools keep training concepts top of mind and promote ongoing engagement after the training concludes.
 Even the best training experiences are at risk for learning decay if steps are not in place to reinforce and measure the transfer of theory to practice.
 The success of training programs not only depends on learning new information but also if that new knowledge is actually applied at work.

 Digital tools, in combination with a retention strategy, help combat learning decay so that individuals retain more information for longer—which shows real results.

 Measuring results, and seeing results, inspires participants to stay committed to the changes.
 When they’re aware of which outcomes are being monitored, employees are more inclined to use what they know and have at their disposal, to produce the expected results.
 By using digital tracking tools, the progress can help tell teams which areas need additional focus and which behaviors have become completely ingrained.
 Ultimately, digital training measurement helps encourage permanent behavior change and drive individual success.

 Why Your Organization Will Benefit from This Approach

 Overall, Millennials may be a misrepresented cohort of your workforce.
-Although engaging this generation may require a restructuring of your training and development strategy, these programs will be far more effective for all generations.
+Although engaging this generation may require a restructuring of your training and development strategy, taking an experiential approach will be far more effective for all generations.